namtran98/ray-tracing-engine/README.md

   - Reflective material
 - scene sampling for anti-aliasing, via Jittered Sampler

-Presentation can be found in:
+Presentation can be found at http://owengillespie.com/graphics/.